Vivi-Navarro/Vivi-Navarro/README.md

 <br>

 - I'm a computer engineering student
+- My email is viviana.navarro1583@alumnos.udg.mx
 - I'm learning how to use the python language
-- I'm learning to use the language of C
-- I'm learning to use the language of C++
+- I'm learning to use the language of C and C++
+-
 <br><br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>